agersant/crystal/README.md

 6. Add `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build` to your path (this may be slightly inaccurate if you didn't install the community edition of the Visual C++ build tools)

 ### Build native modules
-1. From the top level of this repository, execute the `build_beryl_windows.ps1` Powershell script
-2. From the top level of this repository, execute the `build_diamond_windows.ps1` script
+1. From the top level of this repository, execute the `build_diamond_windows.ps1` script

 ### Run the game
 1. From `crystal\game`, execute `love .`, or run the `Launch Game` task from VSCode